Fighting game: Game design

 Fighting games involve combat between pairs of fighters using highly exaggerated martial arts moves.
 They typically revolve primarily around brawling or combat sport, though some variations feature weaponry.
 Games usually display on-screen fighters from a side view, and even 3D fighting games play largely within a 2D plane of motion.
 Games usually confine characters to moving left and right and jumping, although some games such as Fatal Fury: King of Fighters allow players to move between parallel planes of movement.
 Recent games tend to be rendered in three dimensions, making it easier for developers to add a greater number of animations, but otherwise play like those rendered in two dimensions.
+Games that are fully three-dimensional without a 2D plane are sometimes referred to as "3D arena" fighting games.

 Features

-Aside from moving around a restricted space, fighting games limit the player's actions to different offensive and defensive maneuvers.
-Players must learn which attacks and defenses are effective against each other, either through trial and error or communication with other players outside of the game.
-Blocking is a basic technique that allows a player to defend against basic attacks.
-Some games feature more advanced blocking techniques: for example, Capcom's Street Fighter III features a move termed "parrying", which causes the parried attacker to become momentarily incapacitated (a similar state is termed "just defended" in SNK's Garou: Mark of the Wolves).
+Aside from restricting movement space, fighting games confine the player's actions to offensive and defensive maneuvers.
+Players must learn each game's effective combinations of attacks and defenses.
+Blocking is a basic defense against basic attacks.
+Some games feature more advanced blocking techniques; for example, Capcom's Street Fighter III features a move termed "parrying", which can be immediately followed by counter-attack, skipping the temporary stun a block would have put them in.
+A similar stun state is termed "just defended" in SNK's Garou: Mark of the Wolves.

 Special attacks and combos

 An integral feature of fighting games is the use of "special attacks", also called "secret moves", that employ combinations of directional inputs and button presses to perform a particular move beyond basic punching and kicking.
 Some special moves, which play an animation portraying an aspect of the character's personality, are referred to as taunts.
-Originally introduced by Japanese company SNK in their game Art of Fighting, these are used to add humor, but also have an effect on gameplay in certain games, such as improving the strength of other attacks.
-Sometimes, a character can even be noted especially for taunting (for example, Dan Hibiki from Street Fighter Alpha).
-Super Smash Bros.
-Brawl introduced a new special attack that is exclusive to the Super Smash Bros. series, known as a Final Smash.
+Originated by Japanese company SNK in Art of Fighting (1992), these add humor, and they affect gameplay in certain games, such as improving the strength of other attacks.
+Some characters have unusual taunts, like Dan Hibiki from Street Fighter Alpha.

-Combos, in which several attacks are chained together, are another common feature in fighting games and have been fundamental to the genre since the release of Street Fighter II.
-Most fighting games display a "combo meter" that displays the player's progress through a combo.
+Combos that chain several attacks are fundamental to the genre since Street Fighter II (1991).
+Most fighting games display a "combo meter" of progress through a combo.
 The effectiveness of such moves often relates to the difficulty of execution and the degree of risk.
-These moves are often challenging to perform and require a player to have both a strong memory and excellent timing.
+These moves are often challenging, requiring excellent memory and timing.

 Counterplay

 Predicting opponents' moves and counter-attacking, known as "countering", is a common element of gameplay.
-Fighting games also emphasize the difference between the height of blows, ranging from low to jumping attacks.
-Thus, strategy becomes important as players attempt to predict each other's moves, similar to in rock–paper–scissors.
+Fighting games emphasize the height of blows, ranging from low to jumping attacks.
+Thus, strategy requires predicting adversarial moves, similar to rock–paper–scissors.